Shell Customization

 shopt -s globstar

 I prefer a simple prompt PS1='$ ' instead of fancy colors.
 See bash manual: Controlling the Prompt for customization options.
-You can use bashrcgenerator to easily generate fancy prompts.
 See also starship which is a minimal, blazing-fast, and infinitely customizable prompt for any shell.

 Some history customizations are shown below.
 See bash manual: History Facilities for more details.
 See also unix.stackexchange: common history across sessions.